By Jimmy Singh.

 The police can give you a penalty notice for most traffic offences attracting specified fines depending on the offence.
 A penalty notice doesn’t require you to attend Court to face a Magistrate unless you elect to go to court to dispute it or to ask the court to impose a lenient penalty, including a non-conviction s10 or conditional release order.

 Currently in NSW a penalty notice cannot be given for drink driving charges.
 This means, if a police officer suspects that you were drink driving, he/she must give you a court attendance notice requiring you to attend court and face a Magistrate.
 A Magistrate then has discretion to impose an appropriate sentence dependant on your individual case and circumstances in order to achieve a fair outcome.

-In NSW, the current maximum penalties a Magistrate can give in Court in a low-range drink driving offence for a first-time offender is up to $1,100 and/or licence disqualification from a minimum of 3 or automatic 6 months.
+In NSW, the current maximum penalty a Magistrate can impose in Court for a low-range drink driving offence in the case of a first-time offender is up to $1,100 and/or licence disqualification from a minimum of 3 or automatic 6 months.

-The maximum penalties for a first-time mid-range drink driver is currently a fine of up to $2,200 and/or licence disqualification from a minimum of 6 or automatic 12 months.
+The maximum penalty for a first-time offender of mid-range drink driving is currently a fine of up to $2,200 and/or a term of imprisonment of up to 9 months, and an automatic licence disqualification period of 12-months or the discretionary minimum disqualification of 6-months.

 Proposed New Drink Driving Laws

 The proposed new laws by the Roads Minister Ms. Pavey will change the penalties in the following ways: